markhoney/mark.honeychurch.org/docs/blog/skepticism/2021/09/06/satanists/index.md

 The last tenet I especially like, as it seems to me to be a direct challenge to the claims of major religions that their rules should be followed whatever the cost, and however much our understanding of the world may change.

-If you’re interested in learning more about The Satanic Temple and what they do, there’s a great documentary on Netflix called “Hail Satan?”.
+If you’re interested in learning more about The Satanic Temple and what they do, there’s a great documentary on Netflix called "Hail Satan?".

 @[youtube](https://www.youtube.com/watch?v=27RtJp-rhHk)